ellakoa/postcard-poem/content/posts/tiny-white-stars.md

 description: You'll never forget your first encounter with a woodland full of Ransoms.
-The scent of the flowers on a sunny spring day is unmistakably garlic, and whether you love the smell or not, there is no denying the beauty of the profusion of tiny white stars that hover above their leaves,
+The scent of the flowers on a sunny spring day is unmistakably garlic, and whether you love the smell or not, there is no denying the beauty of the profusion of tiny white stars that hover above their vibrant leaves,
 collection: Woodland Tapestries
 aspect: landscape
 image: /img/ransoms-5209.jpg